 LRTimelapse is likely the most capable and effective tool available for serious time-lapse photographers.
 It could also be effectively utilized for some stop-motion work.
 It harnesses the effective RAW processing of Lightroom to define keyframes within the sequence of images and will subsequently apply those adjustments to successive images, and it will even transition between them.
 It does allow manipulation of white balance, brightness – apparently anything available in Lightroom – however, LRTimelapse itself is not as user-friendly by any means, but adjustments in Lightroom can be easily utilized in LRTimelapse.
-It features a de-flicker feature which is remarkable.
+It features a de-flicker feature which is remarkable and incredibly useful if you’re trying to reduce flicker in time-lapse.
 It also features functions geared specifically to photographers using the “holy grail” protocol available from the same software engineer, Gunther Wegner.

 LR Timelapse is a hybrid of a plug-in and a standalone program.
 I appreciate this, as you can make adjustments within the program, however, it doesn’t try to replicate the efficiency and robust features of Lightroom.
 Lightroom does what it does best, and the modifications in the metadata can be loaded into LRTimelapse and vice-versa; you can load the modifications you have made in LRTimelapse into Lightroom as well by going into “metadata” and “read metadata from files”.
 To load updates from Lightroom in LRTimelapse, make sure to “reload” in LRTimelapse to apply the metadata changes after you have saved the metadata to files.
 For example, you may run a de-flicker at some point, but then realize that after the brightness issues have been resolved, you have a white-balance issue, which is more easily taken care of in Lightroom.
 In this situation, you would load the metadata from LRTimelapse in Lightroom, adjust the white balance in Lightroom, save the metadata to the file(s), then go back into LRTimelapse and reload to preview and continue editing your timelapse.